-The GEC has the power to dismiss students for reasons of academic underachievement, poor conduct or lack of professionalism.
-The student may appeal a decision of dismissal to the Chair of the Department and/ or the Ombuds, who will present the student's case to the GEC.
-Note that there are also GMS policies about program dismissal that are covered in the GMS Policies and Procedures handbook: http://www.bumc.bu.edu/gms/students/policies-procedures-handbook
+The GEC has the power to dismiss students for reasons of academic underachievement, poor conduct, or lack of professionalism.
+The student may appeal a decision of dismissal to the Chair of the Department and/or the Ombuds, who will present the student's case to the GEC.
+Note that there are also GMS policies about program dismissal that are covered in the GMS Policies and Procedures handbook.